 Lock the door, close the shades, and get ready for some eye-widening, pulse-quickening reading and listening!

 Doing National History Day and looking for help with your project?
 The Reference Services librarians can help you research like an expert!
-This year's theme is Taking a Stand in History, and National History Day provides a sample topics list to get you started thinking about your topic.
-Here at DPL, we selected topics from NHD's list and created research guides showing the library's... more
+This year's theme is Triumph and Tragedy in History, and National History Day's Theme Book (PDF) will get you started thinking about your topic.
+Here at DPL, we selected topics from NHD's list and created research guides showing the library's resources... more

 Starting on Tuesday, October 2, the Central Library teen space is hosting weekly GLBTQ + allies hangout from 3:30-5 p.m.
 We'll meet every Tuesday afternoon!